 ~ Before you, the property owner, even make the first phone call, make sure you’ve done the above mentioned homework regarding your financial situation and property value.

 ~ Go online and check out several investors.
 Look for someone who includes reviews or is a member of the Better Business Bureau.
-That’s not to say there aren’t shady individuals that belong to the BBB, but you are narrowing the playing field to folks that don’t mind being accountable.
+That’s not to say there aren’t shady individuals that belong to the BBB, but you are narrowing the playing field to folks that don’t mind being accountable to some degree.

 ~ Call 3 investors to take a look at your property and make you an offer.
 Do not fall for high pressure sales tactics of being forced into signing on the spot if you are not comfortable.